• g2 badge

 12. Product email

-Your email subscribers are obviously your best bet to grow your business.
+Your email subscribers are your best bet to grow your business.
 So, marketing your products and services with emails is a must.

 Ideas to promote products with emails: